MobileSocialXD/ml-app-challenge/README.md

 1. The objective is to create a runnable native mobile application in accordance to the acceptance criteria below.
 1. The data required for each view is contained in the `/data` folder.
 1. You are free to use any frameworks or plugins to assist you in the task.
-If you do so, please provide a brief reason why.
+If you do so, please provide a brief reason why in the comments.
 1. You are given creative freedom to design the UI as you deem fit to display the given data.
 1. Provide any instructions required to build and run your application.
 1. Instructions to share your code back with us will have been provided via email.